Roanoke station (Virginia): End of service

 The last train from Roanoke south (#11, and #12 northbound) to Winston-Salem on the "Punkin Vine" was on February 18, 1961.
 The "Punkin Vine" service was timed to connect with Powhatan Arrow trains to and from Norfolk.
-Through sleepers were then still operated on the N&W's #1/#2 Shenandoah Valley train between Roanoke and New York (via Hagerstown and Harrisburg) on the Pennsylvania Railroad (PRR) and the N&W. The PRR discontinued service between Harrisburg and Hagerstown on February 25, 1962, and the N&W between Hagerstown and Waynesboro on June 10; the sleepers were rerouted via the Chesapeake and Ohio Railroad.
+Through sleepers were then still operated on the N&W's #1/#2 Shenandoah Valley train between Roanoke and New York (via Hagerstown and Harrisburg) on the Pennsylvania Railroad (PRR) and the N&W. The PRR discontinued service between Harrisburg and Hagerstown on February 25, 1962, and the N&W between Hagerstown and Waynesboro on June 10; the sleepers were rerouted via the Chesapeake and Ohio Railway.
 The last sleeper between Roanoke and Waynesboro ran on October 27, 1962, although local service continued until February 1963.

 This left Roanoke with only east-west passenger service for the first time since 1882.
 The N&W continued to run trains, including the express Norfolk-Cincinnati Pocahontas and the local train on the same route, the Powhatan Arrow.
 The N&W also operated the north-south Birmingham-Washington Birmingham Special (unnamed after February 1970 and cut back to Bristol in August 1970) and the Pelican (discontinued, 1970) until April 30, 1971.
 The N&W operated the last east-west train, the Pocahantas, up to the same date.
 When Amtrak took over most intercity passenger service on May 1, none of the last three trains were included in its basic system, and Roanoke ceased to have passenger rail service.

 1970s Amtrak service

 Service was restored on March 24, 1975, with the introduction of the Mountaineer service between Norfolk and Chicago.
 Unlike most stations on the route, Amtrak did not reuse the former N&W station.
 Instead, an asphalt platform was built off Shenandoah Avenue near 4th Street, 0.5 miles to the west.

 The Mountaineer was replaced by the Hilltopper on June 1, 1977.
 The Hilltopper was discontinued on October 1, 1979, ending rail service to Roanoke for the second time.
-For the next four decades, Roanoke's only link to the national railroad system was an Amtrak Thruway Motorcoach route that connected Roanoke to Lynchburg via the Crescent and later a Northeast Regional frequency.
+For the next four decades, Roanoke's only link to the national railroad system was an Amtrak Thruway route that connected Roanoke to Lynchburg via the Crescent and later a Northeast Regional frequency.